-School rules apply on buses.
-Aside from a possible suspension from school, bus privileges may be suspended for misconduct such as vandalism, fighting, or violation of safety procedures.
+GENERAL SCHOOL RULES APPLY: Aside from a possible suspension from school, bus privileges may be suspended for misconduct such as vandalism, fighting, or a violation of safety procedures.
 Behavior expected of students during the regular school day also must be exhibited on the bus.
-Smoking or vaping is not permitted on the bus.
-To promote safety and welfare of students and staff, audio and video recording may be used on buses.
-Rules are posted in each bus.
+Smoking, vaping and eating is not permitted on the bus.
+To promote safety and welfare of students and staff, audio and video recordings are used on all District 211 student transportation vehicles.
+Bus rules are also posted in the buses.
 To ride a bus other than one regularly assigned, an eligible bus rider must have a very specific or special circumstance.
-Transportation is not provided to or from after school jobs, babysitting, tutoring or extra-curricular activities off-campus.
+Bus transportation is not provided to or from after school jobs, babysitting, study groups, tutoring or other extra-curricular activities off-campus.
 For general information or questions, please send an email to: transportation@d211.org.
-Requests from parents should be sent to Diana Mikelski, director of transportation, at dmikelski@d211.org.